Whenever you ask someone in your SEO Facebook groups or blogs about the best techniques to generate links, you probably get the same answers.

 - Avoid making it a fluff piece by using fillers.

 - Add mixed media – a picture is worth 1,000 words.

 How To Find Email Addresses

-The next step is to find email addresses of the hundreds of sites identified in the previous step.
-You can try to approach this manually by perusing each site for the contact information, maybe even go as far as perusing the code for Mailto tags.
+The next step is to find the email addresses of the hundreds of sites identified in the previous step.
+You can try to approach this manually by perusing each site for the contact information, maybe even going as far as perusing the code for Mailto tags.

-Hint: ‘About’ section of business Facebook pages are a good source of email addresses.
+Hint: ‘About’ section of business Facebook pages is a good source of email addresses.

 With this approach, you’ll eventually get stuck again.